This Review From the Desk of Martin Loader

 He explains using the lines on the software as signals, how they diverge and how steep the lines go, meaning the trade is gaining momentum.

-I am getting more and more excited about the prospect of making trades with this software.
+I am getting more and more excited about the prospect of making trades with the software that comes with this forex trading course.
 I am also quite nervous still.
 I guess I will lose those nerves later after James takes me through the actual hands on training.
 Looking forward to that.

 Saturday 30th November 2013